ohlab/SMEG/README.md

 ### growth_est module #

 For the final step, SMEG estimates growth rate of representatives strains using gene-based or SNP-based method.
 The choice of method (-m flag) depends on the deepSplit method in the previous step (i.e build_rep module). **If deepSplit = 4 option (default) was used to generate representative strains, SNP-based method (default) should be used.** Gene-based method, which is much faster and requires fewer algorithmic steps, is only suitable for deepSplit method = 0.
 Nonetheless, SNP-based method is applicable to ALL deepSplit options.
+Strains with coverage below the cutoff (-c flag) are considered as non-replicating and would have a SMEG score of 1.

 *Summary*